 Unfortunately, some employers have been known to abuse the KOS program by not paying wage replacement or pressuring injured workers to return to work before they are healed.
 This not only risks the employee’s health but may also violate their workers’ compensation rights.
 Some employers even use the KOS program to commit fraud to falsify records, making it appear that a worker is receiving their salary when they are not.

-If you believe your employer is abusing the KOS program or violating your rights, consult with an L&I lawyer so you can take legal action to protect your interests.
+If you believe your employer is abusing the KOS program or violating your rights, consult with an experienced workers’ compensation and L&I lawyer so you can take legal action to protect your interests.

 Self-insured employers can be penalized for late or missing time-loss payments.
-The law assesses a penalty of the greater of $500 or 25% of the amount due.
-Payment is to the injured worker.
+The law assesses a penalty of the greater of $500 or 25% of the amount due, which is then paid to the injured worker.
 For claims managed by L&I there is no penalty.

 You, your employer, and your doctor all have the right to protest any decision made about your workers’ compensation claim.
 L&I must receive a written protest within 60 calendar days of the date the decision was received (15 days for decisions about vocational benefits), and the decision will become final.